Overview of Chronic Hepatitis

 Treatment of NASH aims to

-It may involve recommending weight loss, treating hyperlipidemias and hyperglycemia, stopping drugs associated with NASH (eg, amiodarone, tamoxifen, methotrexate, corticosteroids such as prednisone or hydrocortisone, synthetic estrogens), and avoiding exposure to toxins (eg, pesticides).
+Stopping drugs associated with NASH (eg, amiodarone, tamoxifen, methotrexate, corticosteroids such as prednisone or hydrocortisone, synthetic estrogens)

 (See also the American Association for the Study of Liver Disease’s practice guideline Diagnosis and Management of Autoimmune Hepatitis.)

 Corticosteroids, with or without azathioprine, prolong survival.
 Prednisone is usually started at 30 to 60 mg po once/day, then tapered to the lowest dose that maintains aminotransferases at normal or near-normal levels.
 To prevent long-term need for corticosteroid treatment, clinicians can transition to azathioprine 1 to 1.5 mg/kg po once/day or mycophenolate mofetil 1000 mg twice/day after corticosteroid induction is complete and then gradually taper the corticosteroid.
 Most patients require long-term, low-dose, corticosteroid-free maintenance treatment.

 Chronic hepatitis is usually not preceded by acute hepatitis and is often asymptomatic.